Hot off the presses and available for downloading on our Resources Page!

 In addition to the PI Team, the TECAID project would not have been possible without the expertise and skill of our Subject Matter Experts The Kardia Group and External Evaluator the University of Washington Center for Evaluation & Research for STEM Equity (CERSE).
 For best possible results, we believe that all organizational change efforts should be informed by subject matter expertise and evaluation.

-Faculty, chairs, and staff from Mechanical Engineering departments across the U.S.—worked together intensively to gain the knowledge, skills, strategies, and awareness most relevant to advancing inclusion and diversity in the complex academic environment.
+Faculty, chairs, and staff from five Mechanical Engineering departments across the U.S.—worked together intensively to gain the knowledge, skills, strategies, and awareness most relevant to advancing inclusion and diversity in the complex academic environment.

 Our participation in TECAID provided us with tools and training to start working on [diversity and inclusion] (CLIMATE CHANGE).
 In hindsight, I realize that before TECAID I was severely lacking in the tools and knowledge for such a change.
 Now, a new world has been opened up for us, and I can see how this change can happen ...
 I wish every ME faculty member in the US could attend this!”